casid/jte/DOCUMENTATION.md

 ### Natural comments

 All HTML, CSS and JavaScript comments are not rendered.
-You can use the natural comment syntax without worrying to leak too much information/data to the outside.
+You can use the natural comment syntax without worrying to leak information/data to the outside.

 ## HTML Escaping